 GolfNow (Golf Channel), Supreme Golf, TeeOff.com (formerly PGA Tour/EZ Links and currently Golf Channel), Groupon, and Golfzing (American Golf Corporation) are often labeled as bandits by course owners for lowering prices, providing inferior software, employing inappropriate marketing tactics and operating on an unequal playing field through near-like monopoly power.
 Is the criticism fair?

-Most golf course operators express the frustration based on the following dynamics:
+Most golf course operators express the frustration based on the following historically dynamics:

 Barter at golf courses predates these tee time providers by decades.
 Golf courses have provided complimentary access to newspapers or golf magazines in exchange for advertising.
 Golf management has exchanged professional services, i.e., accountants or lawyers, for free or at a discount.
 Thus, to say barter is bad, superficially, is incorrect.

-Notwithstanding that rating, the potpourri of products they offer is impressive, as highlighted in the slide below:
+Notwithstanding that rating, the potpourri of products they offer is impressive.

 That opinion is not without substance.
 In speaking with a PGA Tour representative when they were beginning to research how they might enter the tee time business five years ago, their focus was jealousy of the revenues earned by GolfNow.
 He felt that those revenues should be collected and accrue to the benefit of the PGA Tour.
 Nowhere in the conversation did he mention a concern for the golf course owner.